Log in

 To read Vicbar and Svenson Barristers congratulations

-• 11 Nov 2020 11:24 AM | Anonymous
+• 11 Nov 2020 11:24 AM | Deleted user

 The Asian Australian Lawyers Association (AALA) is dedicated to celebrating and advancing diversity in the Australian legal profession, and for expanding professional and cultural opportunities for all Asian Australian and all Australian legal practitioners in Australia and in the Asia-Pacific region.